Power Integrations (POWI)

 4. Revenue Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Unfortunately, Power Integrations struggled to consistently increase demand as its $445.6 million of sales for the trailing 12 months was close to its revenue five years ago.
-This was below our standards and suggests it’s a lower quality business.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Power Integrations’s demand was weak over the last five years as its sales fell at a 1.9% annual rate.
+This was below our standards and is a sign of poor business quality.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

 Long-term growth is the most important, but short-term results matter for semiconductors because the rapid pace of technological innovation (Moore's Law) could make yesterday's hit product obsolete today.
-Power Integrations’s recent performance shows its demand remained suppressed as its revenue has declined by 3.6% annually over the last two years.
+Power Integrations’s revenue over the last two years was flat, sugggesting its demand was weak but stabilized after its initial drop.

-Looking further ahead, sell-side analysts expect revenue to grow 11.6% over the next 12 months, an improvement versus the last two years.
-This projection is above the sector average and suggests its newer products and services will catalyze better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 7.6% over the next 12 months.
+Although this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 5. Product Demand & Outstanding Inventory